cjnankervis/Re-Climate/README.md

 <p style="text-align: center;"><img src="https://seasonalforecasts.earth/wp-content/uploads/2022/12/EXCEEDANCES.png" alt="Likelihood of exceedance for daily precipitation for Bristol, Winter 2023" width="80%"></p>

-## Acknowledgements

-*Contains modified Copernicus Climate Change Service information 2022.
-Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.

 ## Additional Examples

 Monitoring summer temperature extremes and heatwave extremes, July forecast issued on 10th June 2022